wcai49/GL_Interview/README.md

 # GL_Interview
+**Currently in this branch, the project was created by vue3-cli, but the whole code were just like vue2.js.
+Maybe I will finish this branch if I have time.**

 A little vue 3.0 project for Frontend developer to use during job interviews.

 Currently I am preparing my job interview with Microsoft in Suzhou, China.
 During my last interview, they asked me to do such things: